 Father.
 Dad.
 Daddy.
 Papa.
 Pop.
 There are many different words we use to define one of the most important men in our lives.
 More than the disciplinarian.
 More than the one that wore hats and ties.
 More than “the fixer.”
-Along with mom, he’s the one who taught you how to be you…and as well as the true value of being you.
+Along with mom, he’s the one who taught you so many invaluable lessons.

 Handle your business, no excuses, no explanations.
 Being a truly great human being can mean many things, but having excuses is not one of them.
 Always be responsible.